Dealing with unemployment or loss of income brought on by the current crisis.

 If you’re currently carrying balances on multiple credit cards that you need to pay down, consider a debt management program.
 It’s a repayment plan for credit cards that can help minimize or even eliminate interest charges.
 This will help you pay off your balances faster and may lower your monthly payments as well.

 “We recognize that service professionals need help,” Herman says.
-“In addition to the shutdown hotline, we’re waiving setup fees on debt management programs for hospitality workers and other service professionals effected by COVID-19.
+“In addition to the shutdown hotline, we’re waiving setup fees on debt management programs for hospitality workers and other service professionals affected by COVID-19.
 If you have the means to start paying down your debt, we want to make that as easy as possible.”

 Call Consolidated Credit’s free hotline at 800-745-2513 for free one-on-one financial counseling.